alozano-77/AWS-SAA-C02-Course/README.md

 VPC instances are already configured (if enabled) with the VPC +2 address as their DNS resolver - this allows querying of R53 public and internet hosted DNS zones from instances within that VPC.

+Internet hosts reach the R53 public zone by walking the DNS tree.

 ### 1.9.2.
 Private Hosted Zones